oracle-livelabs/database/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

     ```
 ## Task 6: Uninstall the current AHF (version 22.1.0.0.0) installation

-You can only upgrade AHF from 21.4.3 to 22.1.1 so uninstall the current AHF (version 22.1.0.0.0) installation.
+Lab 2 requires that you uninstall AHF (version 22.1.0.0.0) before proceeding because this workshop only upgrades AHF from 21.4.3 to 22.1.1.

 1. Check the version of AHF installed.